chaturay/serverless-artillery/README.md

 ```
 You should see serverless-artillery print its version if the installation has been successful.

-## Problems installing?
-**ASHMITODO:Look into this:**
-### Error: npm ERR! code EACCES
-If you are installing into a node_modules owned by root and getting error `npm ERR! code EACCES`, [read this](root-owns-node-modules.md).
-### Installing in Docker?
+## Installing in Docker
-Post installation causes permission issues when installing in a Docker image.
+If you prefer using Docker, refer to [example Dockerfile](Dockerfile) for installation.
+Please note that, post installation causes permission issues when installing in a Docker image.
 To successfully install in Docker make sure to add the following to your Dockerfile before the serverless and serverless-artillery install.
-Refer to the [example Dockerfile](Dockerfile).
 ```
 ENV NPM_CONFIG_PREFIX=/home/node/.npm-global
 ENV PATH=$PATH:/home/node/.npm-global/bin